 Dream Catchers’ staff are conducting daily self-health checks.

 Dream Catchers mandates that you must report any signs of illness or exposure to Operations Manager.
 This may mean additional communication with the local health department and public health authorities.

 Dream Catchers will follow all face covering requirements for Virginia.

 Upon arrival, everyone will be expected to wash their hands at a hand washing station following CDC hand washing guidelines.

 No other guests will be permitted on the property.
-Some exceptions may be granted by the Operations Manager.
+Some exceptions may be granted by the Program Director.

 Your child may wear riding gloves during camp, but please refrain from having him/her wear disposable gloves while at the Center.

 We will require anyone on the property to follow social distancing.

 We will require each person to perform a self-health check prior to coming to their lesson each time.
-This will be done in the form of an emailed survey and communicated to our Operations Manager.
+This will be done in the form of an emailed survey and communicated to our Program Director.
 A phone call option will be available for those who do not have computer / email access.